SwedbankPay/developer.swedbankpay.com/payments/credit/after-payment.md

 ### Capture Sequence

-`Capture` can only be done on a authorized transaction.
+`Capture` can only be done on an authorized transaction.
 It is possible to do a part-capture where you only capture a part of the authorization amount.
-You can later do more captures on the same payment up to the total authorization amount.
+You can later do more captures on the same payment up to the total authorized amount.

 ```mermaid
 sequenceDiagram